SDPM-lab/Codeigniter4-Roadrunner/dev/README.md

 php spark ciroad:init
 ```

-Finally, please confirm if the directory has these threee files including `rr` (if you are developing under Windows, you will see `rr.exe`), `rr.yaml`, `psr-worker.php`.
+Finally, please confirm if the directory has these three files including `rr` (if you are developing under Windows, you will see `rr.exe`), `.rr.yaml`, `psr-worker.php`.

 ## Run Tests

-Before running tests, please open `rr.yaml` file first, and ensure this configuration file has these settings:
+Before running tests, please open `.rr.yaml` file first, and ensure this configuration file has these settings:

 ```yaml
 rpc: